Tahiti's Little Sister

 clearly visible from the western coast of her envious larger sibling.”

 Located just ten nautical miles northwest of Tahiti, Moorea is Tahiti’s not-to-be-ignored little sister.
 With her eight mountain peaks rising up prominently from a stunning translucent lagoon, Moorea beckons Tahitian tourists with a rugged, seductive silhouette clearly visible from the western coast of her envious larger sibling.
 Cook's Bay splits the northern coast of this romantic island, auspiciously shaped — from a seagull's-eye view — like a heart.
-Perhaps it is this striking quality of the little island, symbolizing love and romance, that compelled SlimC to choose Moorea as the launching point for his ambitious second-chance-at-romance reality show.
+Perhaps it is this striking quality of the little island, symbolizing love and romance, that compelled SlimC to choose Moorea as the launching point for his ambitious second-chance-romance reality show.

 Lua, the chef and third member of our minimalist crew of three, would also join us to help with stocking the galley.
 She would be the one preparing all of the meals and would know exactly what was needed for the seven-day voyage.
 Bob described her as a small, slim, quiet, elderly and good-natured acquaintance that would stop by from time to time to watch him build his impressive boat in Tahiti.
 She was fascinated with the project.
 She’d come to the island on occasion from her home somewhere in the Cook Islands, she never said where exactly, to visit with some old friends.

 My travel from South Florida to Moorea was planned with an overnight stopover in Los Angeles, so that I could visit my old friend Joey, who had taught me how to body surf in the cold Pacific waters of Newport Beach when we were kids.
 I couldn’t wait to see him again after so many years.
 After a long flight and short cab ride to his place, and the usual hugs and howya-beens, Joey and I headed out for a dinner of crab cakes and cocktails at the local seafood restaurant near Laguna Beach.
 Somehow, while catching up with recent events in our lives, we inadvertently stumbled onto the topic of climate change.
-Joey asked me,

 “You really believe in that man-made climate-change hooey?”

 He could not have known that an innocent question like that directed my way could hijack a conversation and take it into testy territory very quickly.
 Now, it seems reasonable to me that statements about how the natural world works have a higher probability of being closer to reality when coming from truth-seeking, peer-reviewed scientists than from say-anything, power-hungry politicians or short-sighted, profit-seeking business people.
 That would be my logical response to the question.
-But I knew from experience that these simple appeals to reason never do much to change minds — there are deeper psychological fears, desires, denials, and delusions at play here; and I wasn’t interested in a long, worthless debate over the issue.
+But I knew from experience that these simple appeals to reason never do much to change minds — there are deeper psychological fears, desires, denials, and delusions at play here.
+And I wasn’t interested in a long, futile debate over the issue.
 I really liked him and did not want anything negative to diminish our short time together.

 I responded innocently enough,